 Data protection and privacy

 Another newsletter trend is competing with the possibilities of artificial intelligence and shouldn’t be ignored: data protection.
 This, of course, isn’t a new topic.
 Data protection is, was, and will continue to be an important task for marketing specialists.
 The large amount of personal information makes it easier to advertise on the internet (especially in combination with AI).
-Of course, you have to comply with the laws.
+You need to comply with the laws.
 If you fail to do this, your (future) customers will lose faith in you.
 The General Data Protection Regulation (GDPR) has outlined strict rules for companies’ handling of personal data.

 Customers must agree to their data being collected and it may only be used for purposes to which they’ve given their consent.
 In other words, data provided by a customer so they can buy something cannot be then used for advertising purposes.
 This requires additional approval.
 You must also ensure that this data does not fall into the hands of unauthorized people.